SushantaNandy/prod-ready-features/README.md

 5. Class which implement the Service interface known as PostServiceImpl
 6. Having a Controller with below endPoints:
 7. Gracefully handled the Error using the Advice
+8. Added a auto restart using the library -> spring-boot-devtools

 ## API Reference